elugens/hello-javascript/docs/general-javascript-questions/javascript-modules/export-import-modules.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Named exports are explicit.
-They exactly name what they import, so we have that information from them; that is a good thing.
+Named exports name what gets exported, so we have that information from them; that is good.
 Named exports force us to use exactly the right name to import.
 While for a default export, we always choose the name when importing.
-This not a good approach because some team members may use different names to import the same thing, and that is not good.
+This approach is not good because some team members may use different names to import the same thing, which is not good.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />